 Put out the word that you’re looking to deal your quarterback.
 Make a few phone calls.
 Send a few emails.
 Take whatever deal is the best offer you can get.
 (And don’t worry about getting a quarterback in return.)

-2. Downgrade your tight end to improve back and receivers
+2. Downgrade your tight end to improve backs and receivers

 If your tight end situation stinks, this tip is not for you.
 Similar to the quarterback advice, get rid of your tight end and see what you can get in return.